rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 If the current sectioning node being entered had no close modifier, then the current section would have to become the parent section of the declared section.
-That case consequently reflects the default definitions, which are not part of this consideration.
+This case obviously represents the default definitions.
 Because of that, it is assumed that the current sectioning node holds a close modifier which instructs the algorithm to close one or more sections.

-Because of that, the first section that has to be closed always is the current section (i.e. the currently least significant section).
-That is, because no ancestor section can be closed before any of its subsections are closed.
-That is, all sections must be closed in an orderly, bottom-up fashion.
+And because no ancestor section can be closed before any of its subsections are closed (sections must be closed in an orderly, bottom-up fashion), the first section that will be closed always is the current least significant section.

-At some point, the algorithm therefore has to enter/continue the following loop:
+Therefore, the algorithm has to enter/continue the following loop:

 1. Evaluate the sectioning node's close modifier in order to determine, whether there (still) are sections that need to be closed.
 1. Exit the loop, if no sections need to be closed (i.e. break).
-1. Because sections can not be closed arbitrarily, the algorithm has to verify next, that the declared section *is not* a forced subsection of the current section.
+1. Because sections can not be closed arbitrarily, the algorithm has to test next, if the declared section *is not* a forced subsection of the current section.
-1. If that verification failed (i.e. the declared section *is* such a forced subsection), then the algorithm can not and must not close the current section.
+1. If that test failed (i.e. the declared section *is* such a forced subsection), then the algorithm can not close the current section.
 The current loop must be exited (i.e. break).
-1. If that verification succeeded (i.e. the declared section *is not* a forced subsection), then the algorithm needs to close and pop the current section, after which the current section's parent section is the new current section.
+1. If that test succeeded (i.e. the declared section *is not* a forced subsection), then the algorithm needs to close and pop the current section.
+After that, the current section's parent section is the new current section.
 1. (reenter/continue the loop)

-Finally, the declared section can be added as subsection to the current section (Note that this current section is not necessarily identical to the initial current section), after which the declared section is the final current section.
+Finally, the declared section can be added as subsection to the current section (Note that this current section is not necessarily identical to the initial current section).
+After that, the declared section is the new current section.

 **TODO**
 Note that it is not possible to skip this loop in order to improve performance.